-The defined term of Privacy Laws listed above provides myriad privacy-related laws that may apply to a host of regulated industries.
-Parties to a transaction are encouraged to customize the Privacy Laws definition to align with their given industry (e.g., healthcare, telecommunications, retail).
+^{85.} The defined term of Privacy Laws listed above provides myriad privacy-related laws that may apply to a host of regulated industries.
+Parties to

-International law should also be considered when complying with data security laws.
-Particularly, when transferring data of European Union (EU) citizens, the Seller should comply with the European Union Privacy Directive (Dia.
-Sample contractual language:
+^{86.} International law should also be considered when complying with data security laws.
+Particularly, when transferring data of European Union (EU) citizens, the seller should comply with the European Union Privacy Directive (Directive 95/46/EC) and must comply with model contracts, binding corporate rules, or other standards when transferring personal data outside the EU.
+Please note that foreign privacy standards as used in cross-border data transfers with the EU are undergoing significant revisions as per the EU-U.S. Privacy Shield Framework.